Mostly Cloudy / Shower Risk

 Mostly Sunny & Warmer

 Still a risk of a shower or thundershower Saturday night.
 Mostly sunny and warmer Sunday and Monday.
 Hot Tuesday with showers and thunderstorms developing late in the day.
 More showers and thunderstorms are likely the middle of next week as well.

-Seasonal forecast: The summer season--late June, July, and August---looks generally hotter and more humid than average with frequent showers and thunderstorms.
+Seasonal forecast: The rest of the summer season, is likely to be generally warmer and more humid than normal w4th frequent showers and thunderstorms.

 For more information about our weather page and sponsorship opportunities, contact WYLF 850 weather at firstname.lastname@example.org Sponsor weather reports, or just for additional information on the WYLF 850 weather department

 Submit your outdoor photo's for a chance to have your name and picture featured on the WYLF Weather Page!
 Email the photo with your name and a short caption to email@example.com

 According to the National Weather Service, a severe thunderstorm watch means that the potential exists for the development of thunderstorms which may produce large hail or damaging winds.
 When a watch is issued, you should go about your normal activities, but keep an eye to the sky and an ear to the National Weather Service's weather radio or local radio and television stations for further updates and possible warnings.

 A severe thunderstorm warning, on the other hand, means that a severe thunderstorm is occurring or is imminent based on doppler radar information.
 You should move indoors to a place of safety.
 Schools should think about delaying departure of buses, and should take quick action to delay outdoor sports activities, etc.